slevithan/oniguruma-to-es/README.md

 import {toRegExp} from 'oniguruma-to-es';
 const str = '…';
 const pattern = '…';
-// Works with all string/regexp methods since it returns a native JS regexp str.match(toRegExp(pattern));
+// Works with all string/regexp methods since it returns a native regexp str.match(toRegExp(pattern));
 ```